5 Days in London: The Perfect London Itinerary for Your First Visit

 London Underground signs are easy to spot

-In the past, the best way to use the Tube was to purchase a pay-as-you-go Oyster Card (either at a station in London, or in advance before your trip), which you could then top up as needed and use for all public transport.
+In the past, the best way to use the Tube was to purchase a pay-as-you-go Oyster Card (you can purchase them at any Tube station), which you could then top up as needed and use for all public transport.
 But now TFL has gone contactless, and accepts contactless card payments and even Apple Pay/Google Pay at most of its stations.

 After arriving, you'll probably want to drop your bags off at your hotel.
 You likely won't be able to check in yet, but almost all hotels will hold your luggage for you until your room is ready.